 Students are encouraged to use the school's technology resources for educational purposes.
 Use of such resources is a privilege, not a right.
 Students must conduct themselves in a responsible, efficient, ethical, and legal manner.
 Users are required to refrain from actions that are illegal (such as libel, slander, vandalism, harassment, theft, plagiarism, inappropriate access, and the like) or unkind (such as personal attacks, invasion of privacy, injurious comment, and the like).
 Unauthorized or inappropriate use, including any violation of the District's policies and administrative guidelines, may result in cancellation of the privilege, disciplinary action consistent with the school's rules, and civil or criminal liability.
-Smooth operation of the school's network relies upon users adhering to the District's policies and administrative guidelines are required to confirm their agreement to abide by the terms and conditions of the Student Technology Acceptable Use and Safety Agreement each year.
-Violation of the Student Technology Acceptable Use and Safety Agreement may result in disciplinary consequences up to and including expulsion from the District, civil liability and/or referral to law enforcement.
+Smooth operation of the school's network relies upon users adhering to the District's policies and administrative guidelines.
+Prior to accessing the Internet at school, students are required to confirm their agreement to abide by the terms and conditions of the Student Technology Acceptable Use and Safety Agreement may result in disciplinary consequences up to and including expulsion from the District, civil liability and/or referral to law enforcement.